Mandalorian7773/CRYPT7/readme.md

 # Crypt7 Wallet – MVP

-Crypt7 is a **non-custodial Ethereum wallet MVP** that allows users to create wallets, manage tokens, and perform transactions — all in a simple, secure, and developer-friendly way.
+Crypt7 is a **non-custodial Ethereum wallet MVP** that allows users to create wallets, manage tokens, and performs transactions — all in a simple, secure, and developer-friendly way.

 ---